BlockchainCommons/XID-Quickstart/concepts/elision-cryptography.md

 This should return "Elided content is 'knows bob'.

 This confirms:
-- The elided content matches the expected content (with shared salt)
+- The elided content matches the expected content (with shared salt).

 ## Cryptographic Security Guarantees

 Elision in Gordian Envelopes provides these specific security guarantees:

-1. **Structural Integrity**: The cryptographic structure remains intact and verifiable
+1. **Structural Integrity**: The cryptographic structure remains intact and verifiable.
-2. **Tamper Evidence**: Any modification to elements in the Envelope invalidates signatures
+2. **Tamper Evidence**: Any modification to elements in the Envelope invalidates signatures.
-3. **Non-Reversibility**: Elided content cannot be recovered from its hash
+3. **Non-Reversibility**: Elided content cannot be recovered from its hash.
-4. **Salt-Based Privacy**: With salting, identical content produces different hashes
+4. **Salt-Based Privacy**: With salting, identical content produces different hashes.
-5. **Mathematical Soundness**: Based on cryptographically secure hash functions
+5. **Mathematical Soundness**: Protection is based on cryptographically secure hash functions.

 ## Practical Examples

 ### Example 1: Field Elision with Complete Input/Output

+A single assertion is elided from a signed envelope to protect security.

 Original envelope:
 ```